 Volunteering at our annual adaptive recreation fair

-Each year, the Universal Access Program hosts a free adaptive recreation fair at Artesani Playground/Herter Park in Brighton on the first Saturday after Memorial Day weekend.
-Out of an abundance of caution due to the ongoing COVID-19 public health emergency, the 2020 adaptive recreation fair has been canceled.
+Each year, the Universal Access Program hosts a free adaptive recreation fair at Artesani Playground/Herter Park in Brighton on the second Saturday after Memorial Day weekend.

 This fun and rewarding event is a unique way for folks with disabilities and their families and friends to learn about accessible recreation opportunities in the parks and with other organizations across the state.
 The fair runs from 10 a.m.–3 p.m., with volunteer orientation starting at 9 a.m.